cappuccino/cappuccino.org/source/blog/2014-07-31-cappuccino-cucumber-cucapp.markdown

 Cucapp is an interface between Cucumber and Cappuccino.
 The Cappuccino application is served by a [Thin](http://code.macournoyer.com/thin/) server and a small piece of code is injected into the Cappuccino application.
 This piece of code connects the Cucumber scripts and the Cappuccino application via Ajax requests.

 Once Cucumber was able to talk to our Cappuccino application, we wanted to simulate what a user could do with the application.
-Our first thought was "Wow, a user can do whatever he wants, there are unlimited possibilities".
-But in reality, they can only do a small amount of things :
+Our first thought was "Wow, a user can do whatever she wants, there are unlimited possibilities".
+But in reality, she can only do a small amount of things :

 * He can hit some keys on his keyboard
 * He can do basic actions with his mouse (left click, right click, moving etc etc...)